ownport/kvlite/README.rst

 A ``collection`` is a group of documents stored in kvlite.
 It can be thought of as roughly the equivalent of a table in a relational database.

-``URI`` is uniform resource identifier for databases.
+``uri`` is uniform resource identifier for databases.
 The format is:
  - for mysql: 'mysql://username:password@hostname:port/database.collection_name'
  - for sqlite: 'sqlite://path-to-sqlite-file:collection_name' or 'sqlite://memory:collection_name'
 In case when sqlite is in use two variants of collection is possible: in file and in memory.